UoMResearchIT/Actions/.github/SECURITY.md

 ## UoM Reporting

-Members of the University of Manchester may also use Connect to report problems with this repository.
+Members of the University of Manchester may also use Connect to report problems with this repository; see our [Application Support](https://research-it.manchester.ac.uk/services/application-support/) page for details.
 Members of Research IT may contact the Automation Working Group directly on Teams to report problems.